isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 - ...concurrency
 - As I mentioned earlier, Gleam on the backend typically runs on the BEAM virtual machine
-- Concurrency on the BEAM probably works a little differently to what you’re used to -->
+- Concurrency on the BEAM probably works a little differently to what you’re used to
+- (if you're an Elixir dev, please bear with me for, like, 2 slides) -->

 ---